What are Tobacco-Free Outdoor Policies?

-- In 2002, the first expansion of the Smoke Free Air Act built upon past laws to smoking in outdoor spaces such as parks, beaches, and restaurants.
+- In 2002, the first expansion of the Smoke Free Air Act incorporated past laws regarding smoking in outdoor spaces such as parks, beaches, and restaurants.

-- In 2014, Electronic Nicotine Delivery Systems (ENDS), including e-cigarettes and vaping devices, were adopted into the Smoke Free Air Act.
+- In 2014, the Smoke-Free Air Act began to include Electronic Nicotine Delivery Systems (ENDS), including e-cigarettes and vaping devices.
 All NYC pedestrian plazas are smoke-free.

 - In 2016, the Smokeless Tobacco Law made it illegal for anyone to use smokeless tobacco at a sports or recreational arena.

 These policies go a long way in lowering smoking rates and protecting non-smokers.
 In 1991, 88% of non-smokers had measurable levels of cotinine in their bodies, a product formed after nicotine enters the body and used as a biomarker for secondhand smoke exposure.
 By 2012, that number had fallen to 25% of non-smokers.
-While this progress is something to be proud of, no one should be exposed to addictive substances like nicotine against their will.
+No one should be exposed to addictive substances like nicotine against their will.